 Understanding the difference between a real opportunity and a scam is important.
 If you work with a shady company, you could compromise your privacy or you might not get paid.

 It’s also essential for you to know that text message and data rates still apply, even if the service is free to join.
 If you don’t have a phone plan that includes unlimited texting and data use, this might not be the best way to make extra money.

 If you still want to earn money this way, monitor your monthly text limits to avoid additional charges from your carrier.

 A few other things to watch out for:

 - Guard your information.
 Your phone contains a lot of sensitive information, and you don’t want just anyone to have access to the data you have stored on it.

 - Not getting paid.
-Take the time to verify the companies behind the apps to reduce your risk of not getting paid for doing the work.
+Take the time to verify the companies behind the apps to reduce the risk of not getting paid for doing the work.

 - Too much time commitment.
-Pay attention to the amount of time it takes to earn money to make sure it’s worth what you put in.
+Pay attention to how much time it takes to earn money to ensure it’s worth what you put in.

 - Beware of “adult” apps.
-If making money from flirting and sharing photos doesn’t interest you, make sure you know what you’re getting into before signing up.
+If making money from flirting and sharing photos doesn’t interest you, ensure you know what you’re getting into before signing up.

 It’s unlikely you’ll earn enough money to retire early.
-But texting gigs can give you a little extra cash while you’re doing mindless tasks, such as waiting in line or watching TV.
-With the added cash coming in, you might reach your goals faster.
+But texting gigs can give you a little extra cash while doing mindless tasks, such as waiting in line or watching TV.